eos/eos/doc/reference/analysis-file-format.rst

   - ``logical_combination`` (**optional**) --- The logical combination to take of the expressions in the mask.
 The options are ``and`` and ``or``, defaults to ``and``.

-The ``descriptions`` block contains a list of either existing EOS observable names, ,new observable names and valid expressions, or the name of a previously defined mask.
+The ``descriptions`` block contains a list of either existing EOS observable names, new observable names and valid expressions, or the name of a previously defined mask.
 An example is shown below:

 .. code-block:: yaml